SwifterSwift/SwifterSwift/README.md

 Note that the [Swift Package Manager](https://swift.org/package-manager) is still in early design and development, for more information checkout its [GitHub Page](https://github.com/apple/swift-package-manager)

 ### Manually

 Add the [extensions](Source/Extensions) folder to your Xcode project to use all extensions, or a specific extension.

-## How to contribute:

-`SwifterSwift` is in its early stages, any feedback is appreciated and welcomed.
-Please refer to the [contributing guidelines](CONTRIBUTING.md) before participating.
+--

+# Read the Full Documentation
+Full documentation with code examples is available in the [Docs repo](https://github.com/SwifterSwift/SwifterSwiftDocs)

+--

-## List Of Extensions
+# List of Extensions

 - [`Array extensions`](https://github.com/SwifterSwift/SwifterSwiftDocs/blob/master/Docs/ArrayExtensions.md)
 - [`Bool extensions`](https://github.com/SwifterSwift/SwifterSwiftDocs/blob/master/Docs/BoolExtensions.md)